mekanix/meka.rs/content/blog/freebsd-wifi-and-ethernet-bridging-and-aggregation.md

 The title is cumbersome but the topic is quite ordinary life, to be honest.
 Idea is to have WiFi and Ethernet cards unified.
-On the router that means that weather you're getting your address over Wifi or Ethernet, you get the same range.
+On the router that means that whether you're getting your address over Wifi or Ethernet, you get the same range.
 On the client (usually laptop) we want to not be able to distinguish if we're on Wifi or Ethernet connection, but we do prefer Ethernet.